celestinhermez/stackoverflow_survey_2018_analysis/README.md

 topics, I also seeked to determine whether the subgroup of data scientists differs in any way for other, more traditional developers.
 To conduct the analysis, I used the CRISP-DM method, which consisted in gathering, wrangling, preparing, modeling and presenting the data and my results.
+A HTML version of this file is available in the repo.

 The libraries used for this project are, and will need to be installed to sucessfully run the notebook: